tatethurston/nextjs-routes/README.md

    + module.exports = withRoutes(nextConfig);
    ```

    This wiring will only run in Next.js' development server (eg `npx next dev`) and `withRoutes` will no-op in production.

-3. Start your next server
+3. Start your next server:

-- `npx next dev` or `yarn next dev`
+   `npx next dev` or `yarn next dev`

 That's it!
 A `nextjs-routes.d.ts` file will be generated the first time you start your server.
 Check this file into version control. `next/link` and `next/router` type definitions have been augmented to verify your application's routes.
 No more broken links, and you get route autocompletion 🙌.